 white pepper to taste

-2. Add beets and boil until cooked.
+2. Lower heat and boil the until cooked.

 Decorate portion with thin slices of radish and carrot.

 Photo: Petri Krook